MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 **To create an item class:**

 1. Open the Item Class Setup window.
 (Inventory \>\> Setup \>\> Item Class)

 2. Enter an identifier and description for the item class.

+    > [!IMPORTANT]
-*We recommend that you set up your first class with the most common entries and mark this class as your default class.
+    > We recommend that you set up your first class with the most common entries and mark this class as your default class.
 If you mark the Default option, the information you define for this class automatically appears as the default for every subsequent class you create.
 This makes data entry faster if similar entries are required in many classes.
-You can save only one default item class.*
+You can save only one default item class.

 3. Select an item type.
 Refer to *Item types* for more information.

 4. Select a valuation method for how costs are tracked and how quantities are entered and removed from inventory.
 Refer to *Valuation methods* for more information.

+    > [!TIP]
-*If you enter the wrong valuation method, you must use the Change Valuation Methods window to change it.
-Refer to Changing valuation methods for more information.*
+    > If you enter the wrong valuation method, you must use the Change Valuation Methods window to change it.
+Refer to Changing valuation methods for more information.

 5. Specify if serial or lot numbers will be tracked for items in this class.
 The tracking option is available only for sales inventory or discontinued items.

+    > [!TIP]
-*If you choose to track items by lot number, you can enter or select a lot category—a set of item attributes you want to track for the lot.
+    > If you choose to track items by lot number, you can enter or select a lot category—a set of item attributes you want to track for the lot.
 Refer to Chapter 6, "Lot category setup," for more information about defining lot categories.
-Refer to Entering lot attribute information for more information about entering lot category values.*
+Refer to Entering lot attribute information for more information about entering lot category values.

 6. If you selected to track lot numbers, you can select to be warned before a lot number expires.
 After marking the Warn option, you can enter the number of days you want to be warned before the lot number expires.
 You won't receive a warning message if you leave the days before lot expires field blank.

     If you marked the Lot Due to Expire reminder in the Reminder Preferences window, the number of days you enter is used when generating the reminder that a lot is nearing its expiration date.

 7. Specify how the items in this class will be taxed.
 If you choose Taxable, choose a Tax Schedule ID.

+    > [!TIP]
-*Refer to your System Setup instructions (Help \>\> Contents \>\> select Setting Up the System) for more information about tax schedules.*
+    > Refer to your System Setup instructions (Help \>\> Contents \>\> select Setting Up the System) for more information about tax schedules.*

 8. If you're using standard pricing, enter or select a price method for the item class.
 Refer to *Price methods* for more information.

     If you're using extended pricing, the price method isn't used.

 9. Specify if back orders will be allowed in the Sales Order Processing module for items in this class.

 10. If the item class will be for sales inventory or discontinued items, and if the Valuation Method is LIFO Perpetual, FIFO Perpetual, or Average Perpetual, you can specify whether purchase receipts for the item should be revalued when cost variances exceed certain levels.
 Mark Revalue Inventory for Cost Variance if you want this to occur.

     If you mark Revalue Inventory for Cost Variance, enter a Tolerance Percentage.
 The tolerance percentage determines how large a cost variance must be— greater or less than the shipment receipt amount—before the purchase receipt is revalued.
 Refer to *Cost variance tolerances* for more information.

 11. If the item class will be for sales inventory or discontinued items, you can specify quantity tolerances for shortages and overages for the quantity ordered when receiving against a standard or blanket purchase order.

+    - **Shortage**
-**Shortage** Mark Shortage and then enter the percentage to use when the quantity received is less than the quantity ordered.
+      Mark Shortage and then enter the percentage to use when the quantity received is less than the quantity ordered.
 If the difference between the quantity received and quantity ordered falls within the quantity tolerance percentage, the difference between the quantities is canceled and the status of a line item is automatically changed to change order, received, or closed.
 The status of the line item depends on whether or not the line item has been invoiced.
+    - **Overage**

-**Overage** Mark Overage and then enter the percentage to use when the quantity received is more than the quantity ordered.
+      Mark Overage and then enter the percentage to use when the quantity received is more than the quantity ordered.
 If the quantity received is over the overage tolerance, you will receive a message that you can't enter a quantity greater than the combined total of the Remaining to Receive quantity and the overage tolerance set up for the item.

 12. Mark the history types to keep for this item class.

     You must keep transaction history to print the Transaction History Report or to print details for the Historical Stock Status Report.
 You must keep distribution history to print the Distribution History Report.
 Both transaction and distribution history are kept automatically if you specify at the system level that you want to reprint posting journals.
 Refer to your System Administrator's Guide (Help \>\> Contents \>\> select System Administration) for more information.

 13. Enter or select decimal places for quantities and currencies.

     If you're using Multicurrency Management, the Currency Decimals field isn't available because the number of currency decimals will vary from one currency to another.
 Refer to *Assigning a currency to an item class* for more information.

 14. Enter or select a unit of measure schedule and price group.
 The number of decimals used to track quantity information for the item and for the unit of measure schedule must be the same.

 15. If you're using standard pricing, enter the price level that you use most often when selling items in this class.
 The price level you select should be one that will be in the price list of each item in the class.

     If you're using Sales Order Processing and standard pricing, this price level will be the default entry if you enter a sales transaction for a customer that has no assigned price level.

 16. Enter values for user categories, if needed.
 Refer to *Defining a user category* for more information about user categories.

 17. If you're tracking Intrastat statistics, enter or select a tax commodity code and a country or region of origin.

     These fields are available only if you've marked the Enable Intrastat Tracking option in the Company Setup Options window.

 18. Choose Currency to open the Item Class Currency Setup window, where you can assign a currency to an item class, if you're using Multicurrency Management.
 Refer to *Assigning a currency to an item class* for more information.